Best Solar Companies in Pennsylvania

 How can I pay for solar panel installation?

-You could pay the full cost upfront, but many choose to finance their system through a solar loan.
+To reduce your upfront costs, you can finance your system through a solar loan.
 It works like most other types of loans — there is an application process, and you pay the loan back over time with interest.
+You’re still eligible for the federal tax credit when you finance your system, and monthly payments are often lower than your electric bill.
+The tradeoff is that loan interest cuts into your total savings.

-Alternatively, you can lease solar panels.
-There are pros and cons to leasing.
+Leasing solar panels has little or no upfront cost.
 It’s sometimes cheaper in the short term, but you’ll be disqualified from some of the best financial incentives, including the federal solar investment tax credit.
+You pay a fixed monthly rate, and the installer maintains the system (a key perk).
+However, long-term savings are reduced.

 Some solar companies suggest using a home equity line of credit or loan to finance a solar installation.
-This can be a financially beneficial option — home equity interest rates are relatively low, and it lets homeowners take advantage of the federal solar tax credit.
+This can be a cost-effective option — home equity interest rates are relatively low, and it lets homeowners take advantage of the federal solar tax credit.

 » SOLAR PANELS: Lease vs. buy